timescale/docs/migrate/pg-dump-and-restore.md

 Check the run time, [a long-running `pg_dump` can cause various issues](/migrate/:currentVersion:/troubleshooting/#dumping-and-locks)

 <Highlight type="note">

 It is possible to dump using multiple connections to the source database.
 This may dramatically reduce the time taken to dump the source database.
-For more information, see [dumping with concurrency](/migrate/:currentVersion:/troubleshooting/#dumping-with-concurrency) and [restoring with concurrency](/migrate/:currentVersion:/troubleshooting/#restoring-with-concurrency).
+For more information, see [dumping with concurrency][dumping-with-concurrency] and [restoring with concurrency][restoring-with-concurrency].

 </Highlight>

 The following is a brief explanation of the flags used: